 Mendy's is a strip club downtown, owned by a Mexican guy reputed to be connected to one of the cartels.
-I know the way there by now.
-It's not the kind of place the Governor would normally want to be seen in, but he's got a VIP room on permanent reserve.
+I more than know the way to it by now.
+It's not the kind of place the Governor would normally want to be seen in, but he's got a VIP room on permanent reserve there.
 We go in through the back entrance as usual, and one of the tattooed goons guarding the door waves us up the stairs.